05 Apr The Paradox of Mourning Saving Your Life and How to Find Joy Again

-I did stand-up comedy (still the funniest thing I’ve ever done), started a book club (where I found some of my now closest friends), did a yoga course (which made me want to fall asleep but at least I got a laugh when someone once farted).
+I did a stand-up comedy course (still the funniest thing I’ve ever done), started a book club (where I found some of my now closest friends), did a yoga course (which made me want to fall asleep but at least I got a laugh when someone once farted).
 I wasn’t feeling sorry for myself anymore because I was too busy exploring my new life – and actually enjoying it.

-I’ve now moved to Dubai, where I’m once again embracing a healthy lifestyle to stay on track (a day at a time – that’s all I’ll ever have).
+I’ve now moved to Dubai, where I’m once again embracing a healthy lifestyle to stay on track (one day at a time – that’s all I’ll ever have).
 I’ve picked up playing beach volleyball, which I love.
-Nothing really compares to the rush of getting drunk, but the adrenalin I get from playing is amazing (and I don’t have to hide from shame afterward).
+Nothing compares to the rush of getting drunk, but the adrenalin I get from playing is amazing (and I don’t have to hide from shame afterward).

 My toxic behavior didn’t end completely when I put down the drink ten years ago.
 Years of destructive behavior followed.
 I especially struggled with giving up overeating, which had an awful impact on my health.
-The turning point came when I discovered the ketogenic diet, which relieved me from food cravings – the first step to stop obsessing about food.
+The turning point came when I discovered the keto diet, which relieved me from food cravings – the first step to stop obsessing about food.